wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 ### tsconfig
 - most of the tsconfig files extend from base config files in `tools/`.
   - the main exception is for example tsconfig files are intentially standalone
-- to allow tools like the TS language server to give type errors w/o waiting for a build to `dist/`, currently we use tsconfig `"paths"`
-  - ts-config-paths() in vite is needed for vite to follow the paths.
-  - alternate approaches:
-    - project `references` with `composite` look interesting to try eventually, but they aren't yet supported with `tsgo` (which we're currently using for fast per-project typechecking).
-    - `publishConfig` is worth trying.
-We're using pnpm and seems easier to maintain than `paths`.

 ### syncpack
 - sorts package.json fields via `fix:pkgJsonFormat`